BEST TREATMENT FOR INVASIVE NEWTS ^

 NEWT PEST MANAGEMENT PROGRAM ^

 Newts are generally harmless and like to be left alone.
 But once they start living around your home they can become a pest.
 Reducing local insect populations will help keep newts away.
-So if you’re seeing newts around the yard, treat foundations and landscape with Cyonara to take away their food.
-Next apply Pest Rid repellent.
-In most cases, this combination of sprays will chase lizards away and keep them off your property.
+So if you’re seeing newts around the yard, treat foundations and landscape with our PEST AWAY to chase them off the home and out of the yard.
+Use it once a month throughout the spring and summer to keep them away.

 CONTACT US ^